VISIT OUR ART STORE ▶

 Organic Pigment Traits and Behavior

 Organic pigments are the opposite.
 They’re usually more transparent and fluid.
-When I paint with Indian yellow or phthalo blue, I notice how easily they spread, almost like ink.
+When the artist paints with Indian yellow or phthalo blue, they notice how easily these colors spread, almost like ink.

 They have finer pigment particles, so they flow more on wet paper.
 But many natural organic pigments, like rose madder, aren’t very lightfast.
-That’s something I always consider when choosing colors for a finished piece.
+That’s something the artist always considers when choosing colors for a finished piece.

 Organic pigment traits and behavior